 During the periods covered by these financial statements, the Company issued shares of common stock and subordinated debentures without registration under the Securities Act of 1933.
 Although the Company believes that the sales did not involve a public offering of its securities and the Company did comply with the "safe harbor" exemptions from registration, if such exemptions were found not to apply, this could have a material impact on the Company's financial position and results of operations.
 In addition, the Company issued shares of common stock pursuant to Form S-8 registration statements and pursuant to Regulation S. The Company believes that it complied with the requirements of Form S-8 and Regulation S in regard to these issuances; however, if it were determined that the Company did not comply with these provisions, this could have a material impact on the Company's financial position and results of operations.

 Note 7: Legal Proceedings

-On June 21, 2009 holder of a 25,000\$ Securecap convertible debenture initiated court procedures to collect payment due at maturity on March 31, 2009.
-This is the only legal proceeding against the Company as of the present quarter.
+On June 21, 2009 holder of a \$25,000 Securecap convertible debenture initiated court procedures to collect payment due at maturity on March 31, 2009.